 LWC has billions in assets under management (AUM), and the fee-only firm serves both individual and institutional clients.
 When it comes to advisory fees, it charges asset-based fees and fixed fees.
 The firm’s staff of advisors includes several chartered financial analysts (CFAs).

 LWC was established in 1994 so that the trustees of Loring Wolcott & Coolidge Office could provide investment advice to trusts and other investment accounts.
 These trustees don’t act as fiduciaries for these accounts, so partners of the firm help to provide investment advice under a fiduciary obligation.

-LWC is owned by a group of 17 partners, none of whom own more than a 10% stake in the business.
+LWC is owned by a group of 17 partners.
 These partners include the trustees of the Loring, Wolcott & Coolidge Office, three former trustees and one former senior manager.

 Loring Wolcott & Coolidge Client Types and Minimum Account Sizes